midlantica/LovelyBunchOfCoconuts/content/grifts/subvert-the-algorithm.md

 ---
 title: 'Subvert the Algorithm'
 grift: 'Subvert the Algorithm'
-decode: 'Shadowban everyone you dislike.'
+decode: 'Shadow ban everyone you dislike.'
 ---